janaagaard75/janaagaard75.github.io/_posts/2019-05-01-part-1-javascript-version.md

 $ brew install yarn
 ```

 Install the command line tools for Azure Functions, **Azure Functions Core Tools**.
 This is the `func` shell command.
 The tools are installed as a local Node.js package instead of a global tool because we will be using the `func` command later on in our continuous integration pipeline.
 Installing it locally also has the benefit that if you're a team of developers, it easy to keep everybody on the same version.
-The last section in this post has a note about installing the `func` command globally on your system.

 I always install exact versions of the Node.js packages that I use (`--exact`) because I like being able to see the versions of the installed packages in `package.json`.
 With the command line tool [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) installed you can upgrade all the packages with the command `ncu -u && yarn upgrade`.
 I recommend keeping upgrades in their own commits to make it easy to revert an upgrade, should it break something.